 How Many Coats of Water-Based Lacquer to Use on Wood

 The number of coats of water-based lacquer to use on wood depends on the specific product being used and the type of finish desired.

 As a general guideline, water-based lacquer usually requires 3-4 coats for a non-yellowing, protective, and smooth finish.
 It helps minimize wood flaws.
 Also, the drying process of water-based lacquer is quicker compared to that of oil-based lacquer.

 How Many Coats of Oil-Based Lacquer to Use on Wood

 Due to their thicker consistency, oil-based lacquers usually demand a lower number of coats compared to water-based lacquers.
 Typically, a clear lacquer finish requires 2-3 coats of oil-based lacquer as a general rule of thumb.

-While more durable, oil-based lacquer can turn yellow as time passes and needs regular maintenance to avoid wood discoloration.
+I love it for its durability, but there’s a catch; it can start to yellow over time.
+You’ll want to keep an eye on that and maybe give it some TLC now and then to prevent any wood discoloration.
 Use mineral spirits to clean it, and apply thinner coats than with water-based lacquer due to its slow drying time and higher VOC content.